 Class duration can vary depending on the class content.
 Classes can be proposed as one-day workshops (1-6hrs), weekend intensives (2-6hrs per day), or multi-week sessions (2-3hrs per session, for a maximum of 6 weeks).
 The Program Coordinator can assist in determining the best time frame.

 Online classes can be scheduled as listed above, with the exception that all sessions should not exceed more than 2 hrs.
 If needed, the Instructor and Program Coordinator will work together to come up with a schedule that is engaging.

 Generally, classes can be scheduled during weeknights, from 5-10pm and weekends from 10am-8pm.

 Instructors will be required to provide a complete list of materials, including studio equipment, tools, and consumable materials.
 Instructors must submit the Materials & Studio Equipment checklist.

 Kala will provide as many materials as possible.
-The materials list will allow the Studio Education Manager to determine if Kala has enough supplies in-house, or if more will need to be purchased.
+The materials list will allow the Program Coordinator to determine if Kala has enough supplies in-house, or if more will need to be purchased.
 The materials list also helps determine the materials fee that is included in general tuition.

 Kala may ask the instructor to provide certain materials if they are highly specialized.
 Kala will reimburse the instructor for those materials.
-The instructor and Studio Education Manager will agree on a reimbursement budget before the start of the first class session.
+The instructor and Program Coordinator will agree on a reimbursement budget before the start of the first class session.
 The instructor will be reimbursed along with their pay at the end of the final class session.

 Covid Safety Guidelines